TungLeoJS/Cars-manament/README.md

   npm run start / yarn start

-Or you can use docker to start:
+Or you can use docker to start by running command at root folder:

 docker-compose up

 Client: localhost:3000
 Backend: localhost:5000